barryclark/jekyll-now/_posts/2022-01-03-illustrated-retrieval-transformer.md

   Input prompt passes through standard decoder block containing self-attention and FFNN layers
 </div>

 It's only when a RETRO decoder is reached do we start to incorporate the retrieved information.
 Every third block starting from 9 is a RETRO block (that allows its input to attend to the neighbors).
 So layers 9, 12, 15...32 are RETRO blocks.
+(The two smaller Retro models, and the Retrofit models have these layers starting from the 6th instead of the 9th layer).

 <div class="img-div" markdown="0">
   <img src="/images/retro/retro-decoder-attention-2.png" />